blueridger/MeetingAttendanceDiscordBot/README.md

 ```
 Participants: (watching) @Pearl @Garnet
 ```
-When LengthMins minutes pass, the code thread will finish and the last line will finalize as:
+When Duration minutes pass, the code thread will finish and the last line will finalize as:
 ```
 Participants: @Pearl @Garnet
 ```